Schwarzian Theory and Cosmological Constant Problem

 The parameter $C$, defined in Eq.~\eqref{eq:Define C}, corresponds to the moment-of-inertia-type quantity evaluated within the cosmological event horizon.
 Strictly speaking, $C$ is time-dependent, and only its present contribution to the dark energy density is negligible.
 In the asymptotic future, the cosmological event horizon approaches the reference apparent horizon given in Eq.~\eqref{eq:would-be horizon}.
 Owing to the exponential growth of the scale factor, however, the total matter mass enclosed within the event horizon decreases.
 Consequently, the effective moment of inertia, and hence $C$, tends toward zero at late times.
 If the time-independent temperature $T_\Lambda$ is retained in Eq.~\eqref{eq:AveDarkEnergyDensity_New}, the second term eventually dominates, leading to a time-dependent dark energy density that increases with time.

 From the scaling relation $\rho \propto a^{-3 (1 + \omega)}$, the equation-of-state parameter for dark energy in this model evolves from the present value $\omega_\Lambda = -1$ toward $\omega_\Lambda < -1$ at late times.
-The model therefore predicts a future phantom-like phase that can culminate in a Big Rip singularity, barring additional low-energy phase transitions.
+The model therefore predicts a future phantom-like phase that can culminate in a Big Rip singularity (see Fig.~\ref{fig:Horizon-2}), barring additional low-energy phase transitions.
+Consequently, $T_\Lambda$ does not remain constant at very late times but instead begins to increase, causing $\langle \rho_\Lambda \rangle$ to grow more rapidly.
+In this sense, the initial value given by Eq.~\eqref{eq:T_Lambda initial} represents a lower bound for $T_\Lambda$.

 \textit{\bf Discussion.---} In this letter, we revisit and extend earlier work by Gibbons.
 Combining established results with recent developments, we interpret the observed cosmological constant as the Schwarzian ensemble average over time reparametrizations, with the Schwarzian action emerging from Newtonian cosmology near the end of the matter-dominated epoch.
 Since Newtonian cosmology provides an effective one-dimensional description of time evolution, it offers a natural connection to the one-dimensional Schwarzian theory of time reparametrizations.
 Within this framework, the dark energy density and equation of state follow directly.